M1kerochip/DragAndDropMultipleFiles_Linux/README.md

 I wrote this just so I didn't have to keep typing out multiple paths to files on the Linux shell in Windows 10.

 You will need the Windows subsystem for Linux installed, along with a Linux distribution from the Windows Store. eg Ubuntu, Debian, SUSE etc

+If you get an error about file not found, tick the